serhiyb/dietas-guide/remo.md

 ![Remo Caspi](/assets/images/small/remocaspi.jpg)

-We are grateful for your interest in the plant.
-By dieting with Remo Caspi many people have found their healing, guidance, knowledge, and inspiration.
+Remo Caspi is a huge tree of the Amazon Rainforest.
+It is believed that dieting with the bark of the tree gives dietero strength, guidance, and courage to face the challenges of life.

 The Remo Caspi Dieta Kit package contains:
 - 6 tea bags of Pau D'Arco